Designated Officer: Director, Human Resources

 Where it is recognised that performance has been satisfactory and additional skills, experience and knowledge have been acquired, a staff member will advance to the next increment level within their classification on their anniversary date.
 Where unsatisfactory performance or misconduct or serious misconduct procedures have commenced, the increment will be withheld.
 Incremental progression is directly linked with Performance Planning and Review (PPR).

 Accelerated incremental progression is a mechanism to reward staff and recognise exceptional overall performance.
-It is normally triggered by the annual formal PPR discussion and therefore normally occurs only once a year.
+It is normally triggered by the annual formal PPR discussion and would therefore normally only occur once in a year.

 There is a range of options to recognise and reward staff on an informal basis.
 Informal rewards may cost nothing more than the time it takes a supervisor to thank a staff member for their efforts on a particular project or task.